techgrs29/hugo/site/content/post/the-bittersweet-story-of-vanilla.md

 **[Vanillin](https://amzn.to/33bwGNN)** is the principal aroma compound of the natural vanilla extract!!
 Cured Vanilla pods contain about 2% of vanillin on dry basis.

-About 85% of commercially available vanilla flavor is actually a Vanillin, synthesized artificially from the petrochemical precursor Guaiacol or Lignin.
-Hardly 1% of vanilla flavor that comes from actual vanilla beans is natural.
+About 85% of commercially available vanilla flavor is actually a Vanillin, synthesized artificially from the petrochemical precursor Guaiacol while rest comes from Lignin wastes.
+Hardly 1% of vanilla flavor that comes from actual vanilla beans is Natural.

 In response to the ongoing natural trend in industry, big flavor houses like Solvay, Mane are adopting bio-conversion processes to turn natural ingredients like Ferulic Acid, [Eugenol](https://amzn.to/3bGf2oW) or Corn sugar in Nature Identical Vanillin.
 But both Ferulic Acid and Eugenol are pricey raw materials.